aspinuso/dispel4py/provenance.md

-- __Selectivity and Transfer rules__: By declaratively indicating a set of Selectivity and Transfer rules for every component, users can respectively activate the collection of the provenance for particular Data elements or trigger transfer operations of the data to external locations.
+- __Selectivity and Transfer rules__: By declaratively indicating a set of Selectivity and Transfer rules for every component (_sel_rules_, _transfer_rules_), users can respectively activate the collection of the provenance for particular Data elements or trigger transfer operations of the data to external locations.
 The approach takes advantage of the contextualisation possibilities offered by the provenance _Contextualisation types_.
 The rules consist of comparison expressions formulated in JSON that indicate the boundary values for a specific metadata term.
 Such representation is inspired by the query language and selectors adopted by a popular document store, MongoDB.